 Templates allow you to create a common view for all or for a set of help topics in a specific output format.
 A template is a document which can be edited with the HelpSmith's word processor but unlike a regular topic, it usually contains document parts which are the same for the topics that will be built using this template during the compilation process.
 Usually, these are the parts such as the topic header, footer, and the main content part.
 The main content part is defined by the Topic Content Placeholder which must be inserted into the body of a template.

 You can add an unlimited number of templates to your help project and you can control how a specific template is used.
-For example, a template can be set as the default template for a specific output format such as HTML Help, Web Help, PDF, or ePub.
+For example, a template can be set as the default template for a specific output format such as HTML Help, Web Help, PDF, ePub, or Markdown.
 Beside that, you can control which template should be used for individual help topics.

 The Project Manager pane displays the templates of your help project under the "Templates" node.
 If you do not see the Project Manager pane, click the View tab and then click Project Manager.